lusia/developer-challenge/README.md

 *league.json*: A league object and within that, each of the rounds in the league ('rounds' attributes).
 *squads.json*: A list of squads in the league, each squad furthermore contains information about each player in the squad.
 *actions.json*: A list of actions for a set of players for the first matchday of the league.

+**Questions**:
+For questions, feel free to join us on hipchat: https://www.hipchat.com/gWQVrAC5l If nobody is in there, just ask your question and we'll answer when we're back online.
 ___
 *(1) http://en.wikipedia.org/wiki/Second_screen*